kleph/dcos-docs/1.10/networking/load-balancing/north-south/edge-lb/uninstalling.md

 ---
 post_title: Uninstalling Edge-LB
-menu_order: 5
+menu_order: 50
 post_excerpt: ""
 feature_maturity: ""
 enterprise: 'yes'
 ---

-*Do not* use the UI or CLI (marathon) to create or destroy services managed by Edge LB.
-Operations *must performed exclusively through the Edge LB CLI*.
+*Do not* use the UI or CLI (Marathon) to create or destroy services managed by Edge-LB.
+Operations *must performed exclusively through the Edge-LB CLI*.

 1. Delete each [pool](/1.10/networking/edge-lb/architecture#edge-lb-pool) (and each [load balancer](/1.10/networking/edge-lb/architecture#edge-lb-load-balancer) within it) with this command: